inesita-rb/inesita-rb.github.io/source/includes/_injections.md

 In this example, we're storing counter value.

-`init` method initializes aur store.
+`init` method initializes our store.
 At the beginning we're setting counter value to 0.

 `increase` method increasing current counter value by 1